 Lampshaded, when Fëanor learns of his father's death: "For his father was dearer to him than the Light of Valinor or the peerless works of his hands; and who among sons, of Elves or of Men, have held their fathers of greater worth?"

 Everyone Is Related: Most of the protagonists are from the various noble houses, whose lines are followed over several generations.
 Heck, Túrin and Niënor even have an incestuous relationship to take it a bit further.

-Played very straight with Morgoth, when one of his plans is messed up by pity.
+Played straight with Morgoth, when one of his plans is messed up by pity.
 Since he himself has none, he couldn't expect anyone else to show mercy to an enemy.

-Completely subverted when Glaurung spares Túrin's life and he stares back at him, "being yet bemused by the eyes of the dragon, as were he treating with a foe that could know pity."
+Subverted when Glaurung spares Túrin's life and he stares back at him, "being yet bemused by the eyes of the dragon, as were he treating with a foe that could know pity."

 Evil Chancellor: Sauron to Celebrimbor, and later to Ar-Pharazôn; to an extent Maeglin to Turgon.
 Melkor was one to Manwë for a time, but his goals then were less to try and usurp Valinor and more to convince everyone he was reformed so he could have free rein to subtly corrupt the Elves.